lorenzo-rovigatti/comp_bio_notes/proteins.md

 The regions in the Ramachandran plot that are far from those associated to regular secondary structures are usually populated by residues that are in an irregular (or even disordered) structure such as a coil or a loop.

+Most proteins are generally either densely packed structures or composed of densely packed domains.
+The primary driving force behind the formation of these packed domains is the [hydrophobic effect](#sec:hydrophobic_interactions), which tends to compact the hydrophobic side chains into a central core that excludes water molecules.
+In terms of purely hydrophobic interactions, the resulting "molten globule" would be liquid, resembling an oil droplet.
+However the presence of additional interactions - such as van der Waals interactions, hydrogen bonds, ionic bonds, and disulfide bridges (which we will discuss shortly) - further solidifies the protein, endowing it with the stability and shape-retaining properties essential for its biological function (@finkelstein2002protein).

 Now I will (very!) briefly discuss how secondary structures pack and layer to form the native structures of proteins.
 Following @finkelstein2002protein, we classify folded proteins into three macrocategories: fibrous, membrane and globular proteins[^folded_proteins].

 [^folded_proteins]: For the moment we leave out proteins that are intrinsically disordered or have intrinsically disordered domanis, see [^intrinsically_disordered].